wizz13150/GapcoinStuff/Readme.md

 ######################################

-**gapminer-cpu produce or clear output from gapminer-cpu.**
+STABLE - **[gapminer-cpu]ClearFoundSharesFromGapminer-cpuRawOutput.ps1**

-[gapminer-cpu]ClearFoundSharesFromGapminer-cpuRawOutput.ps1
+  -Format data from an existing raw .txt output file from gapminer-cpu and add to file.

 STABLE - **[gapminer-cpu]Gapminer-cpuLauncher_LogRawOutput.ps1**

-  Just a launcher logging output from gapminer-cpu.
+  -Just a launcher logging output from gapminer-cpu.
+Need to use "-e" to log PPS and TESTS.
+Use "-q" to log Shares only.

 [gapminer-cpu]RunMultipleShiftsSuccessively.ps1

 ######################################

 STABLE - **[gapcoin-cli]Dump_gapcoincli_CurrentBlocks.ps1**